 Finally, Barron’s—for whatever reason—provides an idiomatic expression at the bottom of each page, e.g., “to heat humble pie.”
 Ignore the idioms—they will in no way help you on the GRE.

 The Barron’s 1100 book is an excellent vocabulary tool for self-study.
 Because it makes you work for the definition, Barron’s 1100 is much more effective than any ordinary vocabulary list.
 When you’re done learning them, you can always try to incorporate them into your vocabulary games.
+Then, check out our expert recommendations for the best GRE prep books!

 Most Popular Resources